Ammar-Ghazal/ClickerBot/README.md

 Be sure to install playwright before pulling from repo.
-To run a test, type in
+To run a test, type in:
 ```
 npx playwright test testname
 ```